 Dell have really sharpened up their game in the past few years when it comes to monitor technology.
 Their top-of-the-line offering – the UltraSharp U3417W FR3PK 34” Ultrawide Curved monitor is one of the best monitors we have seen in the past few years, period.
 This WQHD resolution ultrawide monitor has a clean, simple design that will look great on any desk, and has been awarded editors choice by PCMAG.com – a hard accolade to achieve by anybody’s standards.
 We think this monitor even outperforms the almighty Samsung S34E790C 34-inch 1440p curved ultrawide monitor!
 There is very little backlight bleed on the U3417W which is perfect for watching those late night movies with a near-perfect picture quality.
 We highly recommend the Dell UltraSharp U3415W monitor for anybody looking to delve into the ever-growing ultrawide monitor movement.

 Curved monitors are immersive, functional and downright cool.
-Who wouldn’t want one in 2017?!
+Who wouldn’t want one?!
 There are a large number of curved ultrawide monitors to pick from – with some working best specifically for gaming, other curved monitors with high refresh rates, as well as a range of different sized ultrawide curved monitors – the most popular ones being 29 inch and 34 inch ultrawide curved monitors running at a 21:9 aspect ratio.

 If you’re looking for the absolute best monitor for gaming, period, you’ll in-fact be looking for the best ultrawide curved monitor since gaming with a ultrawide curved monitor is possibly the greatest, most immersive experience you can experience PC gaming hands down.
-If you’re looking for the hands-down best gaming monitor available to buy in 2017, then there is no other option other than the Acer Predator X34A 34” curved ultrawide gaming monitor.
+If you’re looking for the hands-down best gaming monitor available to buy, then there is no other option other than the Acer Predator X34A 34” curved ultrawide gaming monitor.
 This is possibly the single greatest upgrade you can make to your PC setup – even better than upgrading from a HDD to an SSD!
 The Acer Predator X34A is a monitor for the enthusiasts (as confirmed by TomsHardware, Reddit and Overclockers forum).
 The technology in this gaming monitor is outstanding – G-sync technology is built in to this 34” 1440p ultrawide IPS panel, with a impressive 4ms response time for such a large monitor size!
 This ultrawide curved acer monitor is just like having almost 3 monitors on your desk due to the sheer size of it – all formed into one mega-monitor!
 This makes the most mundane tasks seem exciting, not to mention the benefits it has for video editing, digital photography.
 If you have money to burn, the Acer Predator X34A gaming monitor is the best way to spend it.
 If you’re on a budget but still want ultrawide and curved in your monitor, then perhaps look at the LG monitors as they are more affordable but if you’re an enthusiast looking for the very best – look no further than this badass gaming monitor.
 It even says Predator on it!

-What Makes a Great Gaming Monitor in 2017?
+What Makes a Great Gaming Monitor?

 I have seen many different monitor buying guides out there on the internet, and it’s really sad to think that they are poor recommendations and many people have bought gaming monitors following their advise.
 This is why I chose to make my own monitor buying guide as I think you deserve to know what gaming monitors are the best for your preferences and budget – and not just why they are the best gaming monitors but also why they are the best gaming monitors.
 For example, what technologies make a gaming monitor good, such as resolution, refresh rate, connectivity, OSD customizability, and much much more.
-In this guide I will personally teach you about these factors which are important to know to know which gaming monitors are worth their money on the market in 2017 and which ones you should avoid or are overpriced.
+In this guide I will personally teach you about these factors which are important to know to know which gaming monitors are worth their money on the market and which ones you should avoid or are overpriced.
 If you have any questions, or perhaps don’t understand something I have said, please don’t hesitate to get in touch with me in the comments section of this gaming monitor buyers guide and ill do my best to try and answer your question.
 Perhaps you are stuck between two monitors on which one to buy for you, I will give you my verdict and a fresh set of eyes to help guide you on which gaming monitor will be the best for you.
 Enjoy!

 Without further adue, lets get started.